 When we feed cattle grain and keep them stationary, they become fattier and are often treated with antibiotics since grain can cause digestion issues and infections in animals.
 The ratio of omega-3’s and omega-6’s is more ideal in grass-fed animals since they are typically lower in inflammation.
 While it’s always better to see “grass-fed” than not, seeing “100% grass-fed” or “grass-fed and finished” guarantees that the animal was exclusively pastured (rather than grain fed at the end to fatten the animal up – a common tactic).

 Not only is bison more likely to be grass-fed, but it comes with a slew of other benefits.
 Just one serving of bison will get you a third of three important nutrients: vitamin B-12, selenium, and zinc.
-Bison is also rich in linoleic acid, which is a type of fat that has been studied for its cancer-blocking properties.
-Bison is the densest animal-protein form of this fatty acid.
+Bison is also rich in linoleic acid and is the densest animal-protein form of this fatty acid.

 We mentioned grass-fed animals having higher levels of omega-3s, and bison is actually just as high in omega-3s as salmon, which is so often touted for its omega content.
 Bison is dense in protein without the fat content of traditionally raised beef.
 In fact, the same size patty of bison will pack just over half the amount of calories as a beef patty would.
 With a touch of seasoning, you’d be hard pressed to tell the difference between these bison burgers and a beef burger you’re used to eating.